March 17, 2023 | Written by Janani Suri

-Before knowing the important foods that should be included in the PCOS diet menu, it is necessary to know what PCOS is.
+Before knowing the important foods that should be included in the PCOS diet plan menu, it is necessary to know what PCOS is.
 PCOS is the abbreviated form of Polycystic Ovary Syndrome, also known as the Stein-Leventhal Syndrome.
 It is one of the most prevalent hormonal endocrine disorders among women, and it affects 1 in 10 women who are at their child-bearing age.
 It is difficult to diagnose PCOS with just a single test and the symptoms vary from woman to woman.

-If you have PCOS and are trying to lose weight, here are some of the following helpful PCOS diet tips.
+If you have PCOS and are trying to lose weight, here are some of the following helpful PCOS diet plan tips.

 - Regulates blood glucose levels